Fast and Fun Kneeboarding at Lake Powell Rentals & Retail

 Before you rent a board, make sure it has the right fit for your weight and height.
 Make a reservation, and we guarantee that we will have your boards and gear ready for you when you arrive.
 If you have any questions about the types of boards, or what extras you will need, just ask.

 Check Out These Locations for Kneeboarding and More

 Kneeboarding is an activity for all ages.
-From experienced to professional, kneeling or standing, don’t forget to have a blast this summer!
+From experienced to professional, kneeling or standing, don’t forget to have a blast this summer with a kneeboard rental!

 In the weeks leading up to Memorial Day, Antelope Marina is the perfect place to begin your Lake Powell adventure!
 Just a stone’s throw away from the Page Municipal Airport and our shop, you can rent everything you need and head towards Wahweap Bay or north to Padre Bay and beyond.
 Antelope Canyon is too narrow for kneeboarding, but it won’t take long to travel to the perfect open water.

 Located on the opposite end of the lake from Antelope Canyon, northeast next to Halls Crossing, Bullfrog Bay is not only an excellent place to begin your excursion, but it’s a great location to go kneeboarding and enjoy everything Lake Powell has to offer.
 With the many amenities available to vacationers, you will want to return to this marina year after year.